CodeAway/platform/app/README.md

 * For development environment, run the commands `npm run start-dev`.
 * For production environment, run the command `npm run start-prod`.
 * For local development, configure package.json and rundevserver.sh
-* For prod development, set env vars in deployment
+* For prod development, set env vars in deployment (preferably using kubectl edit, UI can be scary)

 Secret tokens in rundevserver.sh.
 Never anything in package.json!